califano-lab/ARACNe3/README.md

-# ARACNe3
+# ARACNe3 C++

 ## ARACNe3 (Algorithm for the Reconstruction of Accurate Cellular Networks ver.
-3)
+3) in C++

 This is a prototype of the C++ implementation of ARACNe3 currently under development.
 ARACNe3 presents multiple computational and theoretical improvements to the existing ARACNe-AP algorithm formulated in Java.

 Please contact Aaron T. Griffin and Lukas J. Vlahos for any questions regarding this project.